Content marketing cannot exist without content, and content cannot exist without ideas.

 While 108 ideas sounds great, it’s highly unlikely that each of these ideas will be useful or relevant, and you don’t want to progress with those that won’t work for your business or solve your problem.

-We like to use the NUF criteria to grade our ideas, and rate each out of 30.
-NUF stands for New, Useful and Feasible, so we go through each idea and rate it out of ten on each of these factors.
-Depending on the number of ideas, we might decide to go forward with the top ten ideas, or perhaps all those that are rated over 20 out of 30.
+You could use the NUF criteria to grade your ideas, and rate each out of 30.
+NUF stands for New, Useful and Feasible, so you simply go through each idea and rate it out of ten on each of these factors.
+Depending on the number of ideas, you might decide to go forward with the top ten suggestions, or perhaps all those with a rating of more than 20 out of 30.

 Pros and cons

-It’s efficient – 108 ideas in half an hour is many more than you are likely to create in a standard brainstorming session
+- It’s efficient – 108 ideas in half an hour is many more than you’re likely to create in a standard brainstorming session

-It’s an ideal method if you are pushed for time
+- It’s an ideal method if you’re pushed for time